szaimen/Nextcloud-NAS-Guide/README.md

 1. During the boot process, type in your **LUKS passphares** and press `[Enter]` to confirm
 1. Wait until you see **Reached target Cloud-init target.** and press `[ENTER]` to return to the login screen
 1. Now type in your **username** (e.g. `ncadmin`) and **pasword**
-1. If everything is correct, you will now see an overview of Ubuntu also containing the ip-address of your server at the right side.
+1. If everything is correct, you will now see an overview of Ubuntu also containing the IPv4-address of your server.

 **You will need the ip-address in the next step!**